kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 plt.rc('lines', linewidth=2)
 ```

-With these settings defined, we can now create a plot and see our settings in action (Figure 4-83):
+With these settings defined, we can now create a plot and see our settings in action:

 ```python
 In[6]: plt.hist(x);
 ![alt text](../../../images/data_visualization/mathplotlib/image-50.png)
 ```

-Let’s see what simple line plots look like with these rc parameters (Figure 4-84):
+Let’s see what simple line plots look like with these rc parameters:

 ```python
 In[7]: for i in range(4):